-Devanney has a 60-12 record as a head coach that includes perfect 8-0 records in 2008 and 2012, which gives him the best winning percentage in the history of Trinity football at .859.
+Devanney has a 67-13 record as a head coach that includes perfect 8-0 records in 2008 and 2012 and gives him the best winning percentage in the history of Trinity football at .838.
 The Bantams won or shared the NESCAC title from 2002 to 2005, in 2008, and 2012.
-Trinity won its four home games in 2014 by a combined score of 148-57.
-Devanney was honored as the NESCAC Coach of the Year in 2008 and 2012, and also garnered the Gridiron Club's Division II/III New England Coach of the Year last season.
+Devanney was honored as the NESCAC Coach of the Year in 2008 and 2012, and also garnered the Gridiron Club's Division II/III New England Coach of the Year award in 2012.
 Devanney has seen 79 All-NESCAC selections from his teams the last seven years including the NESCAC Offensive and Defensive Player of the Year in 2008, the Defensive Player of the Year from 2010 to 2012, and the NESCAC Rookie of the Year in 2013 and 2014.